-In connection with biometric data privacy, another tech field that seems to be developing is that of AI pictures policing: tools that can detect/flag photos as AI generated.
+In connection with biometric data privacy, another tech field that seems to be developing is that of AI picture policing: tools that can identify photos as AI-generated.

 Accuracy of this specific tool aside, it is undeniable that with the perspective of AI people images spreading, it will be important to be able to tell them apart from real people photos in certain contexts.
 If you want to use an AI person as your video game avatar profile, that might be harmless.
 But if someone is using an AI photo in a fake LinkedIn profile to scam people, then it’s a problem.